 David Childs will join the faculty of the UNT College of Music as a Professor of Euphonium in August 2018.

-A proud product of the British brass band movement David has performed with many of the world’s premiere brass bands including Brighouse & Rastrick, Black Dyke and Cory with whom he was principal euphonium for 10 years.
-He is a founder member of the highly successful brass quartet Eminence Brass and Artistic Director of Wales’ premiere wind orchestra Cardiff Symphonic Winds.
+A proud product of the British brass band movement David has performed with many of the world’s premier brass bands including Brighouse & Rastrick, Black Dyke and Cory with whom he was principal euphonium for 10 years.
+He is a founding member of the highly successful brass quartet Eminence Brass and Artistic Director of Wales’ premier wind orchestra Cardiff Symphonic Winds.

 David is undoubtedly leading the way for euphonium players worldwide.
 Through his own performances he continues to showcase the euphonium as a serious solo vehicle within the world of classical music.
 For further information, visit: www.davechilds.com